lmilz/cv/cv.md

 Ph.D. in Physics – [University Regensburg]
 [Regensburg, Germany] | [2018]

-Master of Science in Physics – [UUniversity Regensburg] [Regensburg, Germany] | [2014]
+Master of Science in Physics – [University Regensburg] [Regensburg, Germany] | [2014]

 Bachelor of Science in Physics – [Heinrich-Heine University]